databrary/www/databrary/input/pages/resources/responsibilities/investigators.md

 Brief: Investigators
 Order: 2200

-This section describes the rights and responsibilities of *Authorized Investigators* associated with their use of Databrary.
+This section describes the rights and responsibilities of *authorized investigators* associated with their use of Databrary.

-To become an Authorized Investigator, applicants must register and sign the Databrary Access Agreement and have their agreement
+To become authorized, applicants must register and sign the Databrary Access Agreement and have their agreement signed by an authorized representative of their institution.

-*Authorized Investigators* should understand their specific rights and responsibilities when [contributing data](), [using data](), [respecting participant release levels](), and [managing affiliates]().
+*Authorized investigators* should understand their specific rights and responsibilities when [contributing data](), [using data](), [respecting participant release levels](), and [managing affiliates]().

 ## Guiding Ethical Principles